FlorianWilhelm/pytanis/CONTRIBUTING.md

 that any documentation update is done in the same way was a code contribution.

 !!! tip
-      Please notice that the [GitHub web interface] provides a quick way of propose changes in `Pytanis`' files.
+      Please note that the [GitHub web interface] provides a quick way of propose changes in `Pytanis`' files.
 While this mechanism can be tricky for normal code contributions, it works perfectly fine for contributing to the docs, and can be quite handy.